MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 ### Use of claims mapping policy (optional)

-Claims mapping lets you migrate old on premises apps to the cloud by adding more custom claims that back your Active Directory Federation Services (ADFS) or user objects.
+Claims mapping lets you migrate old on-premises apps to the cloud by adding more custom claims that back your Active Directory Federation Services (ADFS) or user objects.
 For more information, see [Claims Mapping Policy (preview)](~/identity-platform/reference-claims-mapping-policy-type.md#claims-mapping-policy-properties).

 To use a custom claim and include more fields in your application.
 [Created a custom claims mapping policy and assigned it to the application](~/identity-platform/saml-claims-customization.md).